Multitask Learning and Bandits via Robust Statistics: Robust Multitask Contextual Bandits

 Second, our robust multitask estimator requires two hyperparameters: the trimming hyperparameter $\omega$ and the LASSO regularization parameter $\lambda$ (see Algorithm~\ref{alg:tmean_reg}).
 We specify a \textit{trimming path} for $\omega_t$ to dynamically trade off bias and variance over time, in order to control the convergence of our robust multitask estimators.
 Intuitively, we trim less for small $t$ (when we have little data) to reduce variance at the cost of admitting ``small'' corruptions; as $t$ increases (when we have collected more data), we trim more aggressively to eliminate even small corruptions that can bias our estimates.
-For $\lambda_t$, we use the path specified in \cite{bastani2020online}.
+For $\lambda_t$, the path follows that derived in \cite{bastani2020online} correspondingly.